What enterprise architecture is for — and why business leaders keep not knowing

 Here’s what usually happens when someone asks the EA team a question.

 An architect sits down with the repository.
-The tool they use is specialized and requires months of training.
-It’s designed for architects and assumes they understand conceptual modeling, metamodels, and the difference between application components and technology platforms.
-They navigate through screens that look foreign to most people.
+The tool is specialized and takes months to learn.
+It assumes the user understands conceptual modeling, metamodels, and the difference between application components and technology platforms.
+The architect navigates screens that look foreign to most people, translates your business question into queries the repository can answer, pulls the relevant diagrams, writes a summary — and sends it to you three weeks later.

 What could be different